JuliaPlots/PlotDocs.jl/docs/index.md

 **Author: Thomas Breloff (@tbreloff)**

-Data visualization has a complicated history, with plotting software making trade-offs between features vs simplicity, speed vs beauty, and static vs dynamic.
-Some make a visualization and never change it, others must make updates in real-time.
+Data visualization has a complicated history.
+Plotting software makes trade-offs between features and simplicity, speed and beauty, and a static and dynamic interface.
+Some packages make a display and never change it, while others make updates in real-time.

 Plots is a visualization interface and toolset.
-It sits above other visualization "backends", connecting commands with implementation.
-If one backend does not support your desired features, or make the right trade-offs, just switch to another backend with one command.
+It sits above other backends, like gr or pyplot, connecting commands with implementation.
+If one backend does not support your desired features or make the right trade-offs, you can just switch to another backend with one command.
 No need to change your code.
-No need to learn something new.
+No need to learn a new syntax.
 Plots might be the last plotting package you ever learn.

 My goals with the package are:

 - **Powerful**.
 Do more with less.
 Complex visualizations become easy.
 - **Intuitive**.
 Start generating plots without reading volumes of documentation.
-Commands should "just work".
+Commands should "just work."
 - **Concise**.
-Less code means fewer mistakes and more efficient development/analysis.
+Less code means fewer mistakes and more efficient development and analysis.
-- **Flexible**.
-Produce your favorite plots from your favorite package, but quicker and simpler.
+- **Flexible**.  .
+Produce your favorite plots from your favorite package, only quicker and simpler.
 - **Consistent**.
 Don't commit to one graphics package.
 Use the same code and access the strengths of all [backends](/backends).
 - **Lightweight**.
 Very few dependencies, since backends are loaded and initialized dynamically.
 - **Smart**.
 It's not quite AGI, but Plots should figure out what you **want** it to do... not just what you **tell** it.

-Use the [preprocessing pipeline](/pipeline) in Plots to fully describe your visualization before it calls the backend code.
-This maintains modularity and allows for efficient separation of front end code, algorithms, and backend graphics.
+Use the [preprocessing pipeline](/pipeline) in Plots to describe your visualization completely before it calls the backend code.
+This preprocessing maintains modularity and allows for efficient separation of front end code, algorithms, and backend graphics.

 Tap into the extensive visualization functionality enabled by the [Plots ecosystem](/ecosystem), and easily build your own complex graphics components with [recipes](/recipes).